SMEs & Big Data: Big Impact for Small Companies

 3. More Ownership of Decentralized Data

 The fact that start-ups disrupt entire industries has long ceased to be a secret.
 It is also old news that companies can use data on customers, work processes, or the value chain to gain an edge over their competitors: “What interests us are disruptive, data-driven business models that go about processing, analyzing, and interpreting this data with innovative methods unlike anything else before.”
-These models could jeopardize SMEs as well, Polleres adds.
+These models could jeopardize SMEs as well, Dorner adds.
 “We have seen disruptive business models access markets through the back door by offering apps and systems that are new to an industry.
-What they actually do, however, is siphon off data, gaining a competitive edge and, possibly, even control of the concerned domains,” Polleres warns.
-He advises small and medium-sized enterprises to become independent of innovative app developers: “It makes more sense to join forces with other companies and across industries to develop apps together, for example farmers creating an app to collect data on tilling the land.”
+What they actually do, however, is siphon off data, gaining a competitive edge and, possibly, even control of the concerned domains,” Dorner warns.
+She advises small and medium-sized enterprises to become independent of innovative app developers: “It makes more sense to join forces with other companies and across industries to develop apps together, for example farmers creating an app to collect data on tilling the land.”

 Pic of a smartphone with apps for big data purposes